Teranur/KS-Capstone/README.md

 # KS-Capstone
 Digital Futures Capstone Project
 Overview
-This project presents an in-depth analysis of Steam games released up to the year 2025.
+This project presents an in-depth analysis of Steam games released up to 03/2025.
 Using a dataset sourced from Kaggle, it explores key market trends, peak concurrent player counts, player engagement patterns, and projected revenue.
 The results are presented through an interactive Streamlit dashboard that allows users to filter and explore insights by release year, genre, and other attributes.

 Objectives
 Analyze the evolution of game genres, categories, and key features over time.